 telephoned Watters to tell him of this.
-In the circumstances, Watters told Grono not to execute the warrant.
-177
+In the circumstances, Watters told Grono not to execute the warrant. $^{\rm 177}$

 - 16.89 Watters later had a conversation with AE about what had happened in Western Australia.
-She said that if McAlinden was dying of cancer 'he could be dealt with by a higher authority' and she did not wish her complaint to continue.
-Watters prepared a case report confirming these things.
-The died in 2007.
-Later the could be dealt with by a higher authority' and she did not wish her complaint to continue.
-Watters prepared a case report confirming these things.
-The died in 2007. - 16.90 Watters' information predated that provided in August 2005 to Fox by Ms Helen Keevers, then Manager of the Diocesan Child Protection and Professional Conduct Unit (now known as Zimmerman Services) (discussed below).
-Watters considered that the information associated with the further pursuit of McAlinden had come from Operation Peregrine, not the Diocese.
-He said the information Keevers provided was not relevant to him since he already knew it and had sent Grono to McAlinden's address in Wonnerup.
-Watters did agree, however, that if he had not known the address before that time he would certainly have been interested to know it.
-184
+She said that if McAlinden was dying of cancer 'he could be dealt with by a higher authority' and she did not wish her complaint to continue.178 Watters prepared a case report confirming these things.179 AE died in 2007.180 - 16.90 Watters' information predated that provided in August 2005 to Fox by Ms Helen Keevers, then Manager of the Diocesan Child Protection and Professional Conduct Unit (now known as Zimmerman Services) (discussed below).181 Watters considered that the information associated with the further pursuit of McAlinden had come from Operation Peregrine, not the Diocese.182 He said the information Keevers provided was not relevant to him since he already knew it and had sent Grono to McAlinden's address in Wonnerup.183 Watters did agree, however, that if he had not known the address before that time he would certainly have been interested to know it.184